Naphthol Green B

 Naphthol Green B is a coordination complex of iron that is used as a dye.
+The ligand is a sulfonated derivative of 1-nitroso-2-naphthol.

 Structure

 Naphthol Green B is the sodium salt of Naphthol Green Y (C.I.
 10005).
 The organic ligands each bind to iron as bidentate ligands through the nitrogen and the anionic phenoxide groups.
 Three ligands are bound to the iron.

 Applications

 Its absorption maximum is 714 nm in water.
 It is water-soluble.

 Naphthol Green B is used in histology to stain collagen.
 Moreover, it is used for polychrome stains with animal tissue.
 For industry purposes Naphthol Green B is used for staining wool, nylon, paper, anoxidized aluminium and soap.